maxmahlke/rocks/docs/getting_started.rst

 .. admonition:: Hint
    :class: tip

-   In this documentaiton, terms highlighted in :coral:`light red` show the term definition when placing the cursor on top.
+   Terms highlighted in :coral:`light red` in the text show the term definition when placing the cursor on top.

 .. rubric:: Footnotes
    :caption: